 4. Solo exploration

 Why it’s great: Female masturbation not only allows you to find out what you like before having sex with a partner, but it can be incredibly empowering for women.
-So, set aside some time for solo exploration, invest in sex toys such as clitoral sucking vibrators or a body wand vibrator, use plenty of lube, and get to know what you like.
+So, set aside some time for solo exploration, invest in the best lube and sex toys such as clitoral sucking vibrators or a body wand vibrator, and get to know what you like.

 Make it sexier: Watching porn for women while you get to know the touches that turn you on can also give you lots of new ideas of techniques to try alone, or with a partner.